doomslayer6678/nebula-page-ideas/page-drafts/corporate.md

 **Automation That Keeps Recruiters in Control**

-Nebula centralizes sourcing, outreach, and analytics in one platform — layered on top of your existing ATS so there's nothing to rip out and nothing to retrain your team on.
+Nebula centralizes sourcing, outreach, and analytics in one platform layered on top of your existing ATS so there's nothing to rip out and nothing to retrain your team on.

-✔ AI candidate matching surfaces best-fit profiles for every role — not just keyword matches ✔ Automated multi-step outreach via email and SMS, with full send/open/response visibility ✔ Talent intelligence dashboards show hiring velocity, pipeline health, and real-time market benchmarks ✔ Works alongside your existing ATS — Greenhouse, Lever, Workday, iCIMS, and 60+ more ✔ Scales across teams, regions, and requisition volumes without adding recruiting headcount
+✔ AI candidate matching surfaces best-fit profiles for every role, not just keyword matches ✔ Automated multi-step outreach via email and SMS, with full send/open/response visibility ✔ Talent intelligence dashboards show hiring velocity, pipeline health, and real-time market benchmarks ✔ Works alongside your existing ATS, Greenhouse, Lever, Workday, iCIMS, and 60+ more ✔ Scales across teams, regions, and requisition volumes without adding recruiting headcount

 ---